davidvirgilio/agatha/README.md

 This project was generated with Angular CLI version 17.0.0, which posed a significant challenge considering the short timeframe of just a couple of weeks.
 Although I initially began developing the app using version 16, I made the decision to proceed with the latest version.

-You can find the site running at https://agatha.davidvirgilio.me
+You can find the site running at https://agatha.davidvirgilio.me and https://agatha-psi.vercel.app/

 ## Development